SilviaDani/EndlessRunner/Tests/GoogleTests/googletest/docs/advanced.md

 Now, sit back and enjoy a completely different output from your tests.
 For more details, see [sample9_unittest.cc].

-[sample9_unittest.cc]: ../samples/sample9_unittest.cc "Event listener example"
+[sample9_unittest.cc]: ../samples/sample9_unittest.cc "EventType listener example"

 You may append more than one listener to the list.
 When an `On*Start()` or `OnTestPartResult()` event is fired, the listeners will receive it in the order